peacedudegregoryks/Official-SBC-SocialBenefitCoin/README.md

-# The Social Benefit Coin Smart contract was written by Gregory Kennedy(Salemi, well actually I had help, I combined the best code from the best most secure open source projects I love and played with it.
+# The Social Benefit Coin Smart contract

+Was written by Gregory Kennedy(Salemi), well actually I had help, I combined the best code from the best most secure open source projects I love and played with it.

 # Social Benefit Coin Smart contract gratitude.